Hawkeye (Clint Barton): Return and New Avengers

 Unknown to the New Avengers, Hawkeye is resurrected once reality was restored.
 He seeks out Doctor Strange who offers Hawkeye shelter while he comes to terms with his new life.
-Against the advice of Dr. Strange, Hawkeye eventually travels to Wundagore Mountain and finds the Scarlet Witch living a normal life with no memory of her past and apparently without mutant abilities.
+Against the advice of Dr. Strange, Hawkeye eventually travels to Mount Wundagore and finds the Scarlet Witch living a normal life with no memory of her past and apparently without mutant abilities.
 The two become intimate and Hawkeye then leaves Wanda to her normal life.
 Returning to the United States, Hawkeye learns about the assassination of Captain America.
 He confronts Tony Stark, who then offers Hawkeye the Captain America shield and costume to continue the legacy.
 Hawkeye is later inspired by the words of Kate Bishop, whom he met while hiding his identity, and rejects Stark's offer.

 Hawkeye returns to see Dr. Strange and meets the New Avengers.
 The team invites Hawkeye to join the team.
 Hawkeye accepts, and accompanies the team on a mission to Japan to rescue Echo.
 However, leaving behind his Hawkeye identity, Clint Barton takes on the disguise of Ronin.
 Echo, the original Ronin, later gives Barton her blessing to adopt her old identity.
 Clint later meets Kate Bishop again, but this time reveals his true identity, much to Kate's surprise.
 Impressed with Kate's skill with a bow, and the fact she reminds him of himself at her age, Clint blesses Kate to continue using the Hawkeye codename.

 Clint (as Ronin) was part of the New Avengers team that head to the Savage Land after a tip from Spider-Woman that a Skrull ship had crash landed there.
 Emerging from the crashed ship was a selection of heroes claiming to have been abducted, one of which was Mockingbird.
 Clint believes that she is the real Mockingbird until Mister Fantastic's invention proves that the heroes from the Skrull ship were all imposters.
 Later, after the war for Earth was won, Clint is reunited with the real Mockingbird, who was revealed to have been held captive by the Skrulls for years.